anthonyrisinger/cga/8/cga+05.md

 $$P_1 \cdot P_2 = -\frac{1}{2}(\mathbf{p}_1^2 - 2\mathbf{p}_1 \cdot \mathbf{p}_2 + \mathbf{p}_2^2) = -\frac{1}{2}\|\mathbf{p}_1 - \mathbf{p}_2\|^2$$

 The inner product encodes the squared Euclidean distance.
 This transforms nonlinear distance calculations into linear operations—a significant architectural advantage.
 However, let's be clear: computing these inner products involves the same number of floating-point operations as traditional distance formulas.
 The benefit is architectural uniformity, not raw computational speed.

+### A Critical Limitation: The Absence of Uncertainty

+The embedding formula $P = \mathbf{p} + \frac{1}{2}\mathbf{p}^2\mathbf{n}_\infty + \mathbf{n}_0$ maps a single, precise Euclidean point to a single, precise null vector.
+This one-to-one mapping provides no native mechanism for representing a probability distribution over a point's position—such as a Gaussian covariance ellipsoid from a sensor measurement or the particle clouds used in modern robotics.

+Geometric algebra, in its current formulation for CGA, lacks a mathematically coherent framework for probabilistic interpretations of its geometric objects.

+While avenues for research exist—such as exploring perturbations of the inner product or deformations of the metric to encode covariance—these remain speculative and are not yet part of the established computational framework.
+Some researchers have proposed representing uncertainty through weighted sums of conformal points or by embedding covariance matrices as external metadata, but these approaches sacrifice the algebraic unity that makes GA attractive.

+We will revisit the practical consequences of this limitation in later chapters when we apply our tools to real-world applications like robotics and sensor fusion, where uncertainty is a central challenge.
+The practitioner should understand that systems requiring probabilistic state estimation will need complementary frameworks alongside the deterministic geometric algebra presented here.

 #### The Complete Representation Catalog